Japanese-English Dictionary Software (also English-Japanese)

 The Mac OS X Leopard Dictionary

-If you're a Mac user, and you use Mac OS 10.5 or later, you're in luck-- the new dictionary application has the Japanese-English Genius dictionaries built-in.
-This is the same dictionary used in the Nintendo DS software noted above, and it also powers many of the other electronic dictionaries that one can purchase.
+If you're a Mac user, and you use Mac OS 10.5 or later, you're in luck-- the new dictionary application has the Progressive Japanese-English dictionaries built-in.
+This is a fairly common electronic dictionary that has many examples in context to make your life easier.

 Japanese and Japanese-English are not, however, searchable by default.
 To use Japanese, open Dictionary (in the Applications folder), choose "Dictionary" from the Apple menu, select "Preferences", and then check "Japanese-English" (and pure Japanese if you want).